jasonzhouu/go-callvis-wiki/How-it-works.md

 ## Single package

-Here it is pretty straightforward since only single package is used.
+Using only single package example is pretty straightforward since there are only calls inside that package.

 **Code**: